Statue of a Seated Scribe

 This seated scribe statue is considered to be the icon of all scribe statues and one of the most important symbols of sculpture at the Egyptian Museum.
 It is called the “Cairo Scribe” and is carved in painted limestone.
 It was unearthed in 1893 at the Saqqara necropolis.

-He wears a wig with a central parting as was fashionable in the Old Kingdom, and his eyes are inlaid to express his wisdom and the depth of his psyche.
+The scribe wears a wig with a central parting as was fashionable in the Old Kingdom, and his eyes are inlaid to express his wisdom and the depth of his psyche.
 His gaze gives one the impression that he is meditating and thinking about what he will write so that he appears to be at the very moment of the inspiration and creation of an intellectual work.

 The level of his gaze is high, probably because the artist wanted to show that he was looking far away, pondering what he was about to write.
 His wig doesn’t fully cover his ears to help him hear clearer, the writing instrument is lost since eternity.
-Unfortunately we don’t know the name of this scribe.
-The Central Bank of Egypt issued 200 Egyptian pounds that depict the statue of the Seated scribe in 2007.
-These banknotes are still in circulation.

-The scribe’s job was one of the most important in ancient Egypt, for he was the representative of culture, science, knowledge, and literature.
 In this regard, scribes are considered the main founders of its civilization.
 The scribe’s role was largely administrative, but also preserved Egypt’s stories and oral traditions, just like writers today continue to fulfill the same role.

 The priesthood scribes in temples thus played a great part in the preservation of ancient texts through editing and revising religious, theological, ritual, medical, and magical texts.
 The god Thoth, represented as Ibis bird or baboon, was a patron of scribes in ancient Egypt.

-“Some treatises written for copying by apprentice scribes go through all the occupations, exaggerating the disadvantages of each, and stressing the opportunities open to a scribe.
 This in the Satire on Trades, the scribe boasts: ‘I have never seen a sculptor sent on an embassy, not a bronze-founder leading a mission.
 But I have seen the metal-smith working in the very mouth of the furnace.
 His fingers are like crocodile’s claws.
 He stinks like a rotten fish-roe.'”

 ― The Civilization of Ancient Egypt, by Paul Johnson